coreos/docs/os/booting-on-launchtimevps.md

-# Running CoreOS on RimuHosting's LaunchtimeVPS Service
+# Running CoreOS on RimuHosting's LaunchtimeVPS service

 RimuHosting's LaunchtimeVPS service provides hosted virtual machines, and provides CoreOS as one of their standard images.
 Customers can launch these VMs via the web interface or via the RimuHosting server management API.

-## About the RimuHosting CoreOS Setup
+## About the RimuHosting CoreOS setup

 RimuHosting automatically creates the systemd networking files (no need to put networking setup in the cloud init block).